 The McGraw Fellows

-Three veteran journalists have been named the latest recipients of the McGraw Fellowship for Business Journalism.
-Each of the winning projects will receive a grant of up to $15,000.
-The new McGraw Fellows will explore subjects ranging from Mississippi’s use of the clean-up funds it received following the 2010 BP oil spill, to the expanding role of private sector investment in the fertility industry and the implications of the tech sector’s build-out of its physical infrastructure in the middle of the country.
+Six veteran journalists were named as the 2019 recipients of the McGraw Fellowship for Business Journalism.
+Each of the winning projects received a grant of up to $15,000.
+The 2019 McGraw Fellows are exploring subjects ranging from Mississippi’s use of the clean-up funds it received following the 2010 BP oil spill, to the expanding role of private sector investment in the fertility industry and the implications of the tech sector’s build-out of its physical infrastructure in the middle of the country.

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the Newmark Graduate School of Journalism, were created in 2014 to support ambitious coverage of critical issues related to the U.S. economy and business.
 The Fellowships — awarded twice a year — enable accomplished journalists to do the deep reporting needed to produce a distinguished investigative or enterprise business story.